how to start a flood

 step 1. move very, very far away

-Moving away from home flips everything you thought you knew about the world upside down—the ways I’ve been shaped by new neighbors, new friends, and new lessons are remarkable to me.
+moving away from home flips everything you thought you knew about the world upside down—the ways I’ve been shaped by new neighbors, new friends, and new lessons are remarkable to me.

-Moving away is like repotting a plant.
-Sometimes the roots are simply coiling in on themselves with nowhere to grow, and that’s when it’s time to move on.
+moving away is like repotting a plant. sometimes the roots are simply coiling in on themselves with nowhere to grow, and that’s when it’s time to move on.

-And ultimately, moving away is hard, heartbreaking work.
-It’s hard work to change; it’s hard work to flood the home you built for yourself and reconstruct it from scratch.
+it’s hard work to change; it’s hard work to flood the home you built for yourself and reconstruct it from scratch.

 ok! fair enough